jjzieve/cartogratree-backbone/README.md

 - js/views/bottom_tabs.js, a controller *per se* for all the grids, when they should be destroyed,created,deleted from, inserted into, etc. based on the run_tools and view buttons
 - js/views/*grid.js, slickgrids with corresponding data.
 My solution for how to handle destruction and creation for these through the tree_nodes_meta attributes is very hacky.
 Needs a lot of work!!

 Hopefully this drawing can visually explain whats going on.
 Essentially, the models (circles) share the data with the views (rectangles) that they overlap.
-The arrows indicate directionality of data (e.g. the selection_tree can update the map, but not vice versa)
+The arrows indicate directionality of data (e.g. the selection_tree can update the map, but not vice versa) and everything is roughly laid out how it is on the actual page.
 ![](images/ctree_code.png?raw=true)

 ####Router